The Specker Challenge Game (SCG)

 The SCG encourages the agents to follow the rules of a scientific community.
 When two agents p1, p2 play, either p1 tells p2 that p2 has a bug in its reasoning and p1 gives a detailed reason, or vice versa.
 It is unlikely that p1 and p2 tie and cannot learn from each other.

 Reputation is zero sum.
-The confidence expresses the proposer's likelihood that it will not lose reputation when another agent tries to oppose the hypothesis.
+The confidence expresses the proposer's likelihood that it will not lose reputation when another agent tries to oppose the claim.
 The agents start the game with an initial reputation.
-The gain or loss in reputation is proportional to the confidence of the hypothesis and the reputation of the offerer.
+The gain or loss in reputation is proportional to the confidence of the claim and the reputation of the offerer.

 SCG played by humans